Anthrocon/docs/content/docs/Get started with VS Code/index.md

 ## Clone your first repository

-1. In your web browser, navigate to a repository.
-2. Click `❮❯ Code ▾` and copy the HTTPS Git address.
-3. From VS Code, select `View` ❯ `Command Palette…`.
+1. From VS Code, select `View` ❯ `Command Palette…`.
-4. Enter and select `Git: Clone` ❯ `Clone from GitHub`.
+2. Enter and select `Git: Clone` ❯ `Clone from GitHub`.
-5. Enter the HTTPS Git address from above.
-6. Login and authorize VS Code.
+3. Sign in and authorize VS Code.
+4. In VS Code, enter and select a repository. `Anthrocon/docs`, for example.
-7. Select the folder where VS Code will store the working files for this repository.
+5. Select a folder where VS Code will store working files for this repository.
-8. Open the cloned repository.
+6. Open the cloned repository.